konkab/homebridge-http-lock-ultimate/README.md

 ## Description

 This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based locking device to Apple's [HomeKit](http://www.apple.com/ios/home/).
-Using simple HTTP requests, the plugin allows you to lock/unlock the device.
+Using simple HTTP requests with post, body and header support, the plugin allows you to lock/unlock the device, i.e. Shelly 1 devices.

 ## Installation